GPREETHAMSAXON/powerBI-data-visualizations/README.md

 Data Source: Simulated Urban Company sales data.
 ---

-## 📁 File Format

-All dashboards are saved as `.pbit` (Power BI template) files.
-You can open them using Microsoft Power BI Desktop.

----

-## 📂 How to View These Dashboards

-The `.pbit` files in this repository are Power BI Template files.

-To open and view them:

-1. Download the `.pbit` file you’re interested in.
-2. Open the file using [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
-3. If prompted, connect to the required dataset or proceed with the embedded data.

-> 📌 Note: Power BI Desktop is free to use and available for Windows.

 # 🍽️ Swiggy Sales Dashboard – Power BI Project

 Welcome to the **Swiggy Sales Dashboard** – an end-to-end Power BI project designed to simulate real-world data analytics for online food delivery platforms.
 This project aims to help businesses derive actionable insights, understand user behavior, and optimize performance using data-driven decisions.